 These restaurants have all survived those first ten tough years and are still, in my books, delivering the goods.
 They are all places I liked on my first visit many years ago and today are places I like still.
 Most are chef-operated or have a strong owner presence.
 The majority are in their second decade of life, one is in its third, and still another (good heavens!) is in its fifth.
 A couple of them have changed addresses, many have changed looks, a few have spawned offspring, and most have hatched chefs who are now running their own places.
 Not one of them is coasting.

-Related: Buy tickets to the Best Restaurants event, which will be held at the National Arts Centre on January 24th, 2018.
+Related: Buy tickets to the Ottawa Magazine’s Restaurants event, which will be held at the National Arts Centre on January 24th, 2018.

 The Top Ten Over Ten is a list, presented alphabetically, that gives props to places that endure — that continue to fill our bellies with treats and our hearts with gladness.